Beavers Win But Still Go Down

 Thurrock FC 0

 HRBFC: Ross, Ferrell, Jenkins, Jeffreys, Powell, Turner(Johnson 60), Collier(Huggins 78), Andrews, Tarpey, Simmonds, Moone.
 Subs not used: Bennett, James, Hickey.

-Posted on April 29, 2012, in UTL Archive and tagged Billy Jeffreys, Charlie Moone, Conference South, Hampton & Richmond Borough, James Simmonds, Mark Harper, Nathan Collier, Thurrock FC.
+Posted on April 29, 2012, in UTL Archive and tagged Billy Jeffreys, Charlie Moone, Hampton & Richmond Borough, James Simmonds, Mark Harper, Nathan Collier, Thurrock FC, Vanarama NL South.
 Bookmark the permalink.
 Leave a comment.